-There are several different ways to edit PDF files quickly and easily.
+There are several ways to edit PDF files quickly and easily.
 In this guide, we will provide a number of solutions on how to edit PDF documents.

 How to make changes to a PDF